SmallTeddy/SmallTeddy/README.md

 <!-- Introduction -->
 <p style="font-size: 14px;font-family: monospace;">
-As a front-end developer deeply passionate about the Vue framework, I have dedicated the past six years to refining my skills in this domain.
-Currently, I am immersed in delving into the source code of Vue and its associated ecosystem.
+As a front-end developer with a deep passion for the Vue framework, I have spent the past six years honing my skills in this area.
+Currently, I am deeply immersed in exploring the source code of Vue and its surrounding ecosystem.

-My enthusiasm for open source projects is boundless, and I derive immense satisfaction from immersing myself in literature.
+My enthusiasm for open-source projects is boundless, and I derive immense satisfaction from delving into relevant literature.

-At present, I am engrossed in the development of captivating and enjoyable front-end games.
+At present, I am engaged in the development of captivating and enjoyable front-end games.

-Furthermore, I avidly frequent renowned technology blogs and actively contribute my own insightful articles.
+Moreover, I frequently visit renowned technology blogs and actively contribute my own insightful articles.

-The traffic to my personal blog has surpassed one million reading quantity.
+The traffic to my personal blog has surpassed one million views.

 If you encounter any front-end challenges, I welcome the opportunity to engage in collaborative discussions to facilitate mutual progress.
 </p>

 <!-- Snake Code Contribution Map -->